Judge Could Deny Request On 'Don't Ask, Don't Tell'

 MARTIN: The answer to that, he says, is no.

 MARTIN: The Pentagon is saying the same thing.
-Late last week, the military's top personnel official sent out a memo, saying: Yes, the military will abide by the judges ruling to stop enforcing Dont Ask Dont Tell, but that doesnt mean gay troops should start going public.
+Late last week, the military's top personnel official sent out a memo, saying: Yes, the military will abide by the judge's ruling to stop enforcing Don't Ask Don't Tell, but that doesn't mean gay troops should start going public.
 The memo went on to say that if service members quote, alter their personal conduct in this legally uncertain environment, it may have adverse consequences.
 In other words, sit tight - not a message that sits well with many gay service members.

 MARTIN: That's Lieutenant Colonel Victor Fehrenbach, an Air Force combat pilot with more than 19 years of service under his belt.

-Lt.
-Col. FEHRENBACH: You know, I was born on an Air Force Base.
+MARTIN: You know, I was born on an Air Force Base.
 The Air Force has been my life.
 My dad was 20 years in the Air Force.
 My mother was a nurse in the Air Force.
 My sister served in the Air Force.
 You know, we basically bleed blue in my family.
 And I always knew that I wanted to serve my country, and I wanted to do that in the Air Force.

-He's filed a lawsuit to prevent being discharged, and the recent injunction has landed him in Don't Ask Don't Tell limbo.
+MARTIN: He's filed a lawsuit to prevent being discharged, and the recent injunction has landed him in Don't Ask Don't Tell limbo.
 Fehrenbach blames President Obama, who's promised to end Don't Ask Don't Tell, even though his Justice Department is defending the policy.

-Rachel Martin, NPR News, Washington.
+MARTIN: Rachel Martin, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.